Type 16 maneuver combat vehicle: History

-The LCV program was a technology demonstration to explore the viability of multiple concepts that would possibly be integrated into the Maneuver Combat Vehicle development.
-These include IED and mine resistance, individual motors inside of the wheels, air transportability inside of a C-2 and C-130, passive hydro-pneumatic suspension to reduce recoil and a double action low recoil cannon that could provide indirect and direct fire.
+The LCV program was a technology demonstration to explore the viability of multiple concepts that would possibly be integrated into the maneuver combat vehicle development.
+These include IED and mine resistance, individual motors inside of the wheels, air transportability inside of a C-2 and Lockeed C-130 Hercules, passive hydro-pneumatic suspension to reduce recoil and a double action low recoil cannon that could provide indirect and direct fire.
 Initial designs for the LCV called for a 6x6 design, but that concept was scrapped in favor of an 8x8 design for the MCV.
 Other concepts that would be omitted from the Type 16 include the in-wheel engines, transport inside of the C-130, and indirect fire capability of the main cannon.
 The IED/ anti-tank mine resistance became an optional plate for the undercarriage that Type 16 crews can special order for their vehicle.
 After the concept was confirmed to be viable, work began on creating a new vehicle that would incorporate what was learned from the LCV project.

 The Technical Research & Development Institute of Japan's Ministry of Defense had made several prototype vehicles since 2008.
 They unveiled their fourth of what were initially called "mobile combat vehicle" prototypes on 9 October 2013.
 JGSDF service Acceptance tests were scheduled to begin in 2014 or 2015, with initial operational deployment by the JGSDF planned for 2016.
 99 MCVs were originally planned to be introduced by the end of FY 2018.
 The name of the vehicle was changed to maneuver combat vehicle during the second half of 2011.